 BP – Benefit Plan Control Total File

-SD – Supplemental Diagnosis Code File (Connector Risk Adjustment plans only)

 Benefit Plan Control Total File for Risk Adjustment Covered Plans (RACPs)

-In connection with the Massachusetts Risk Adjustment program, a Benefit Plan Control Total File (BP) has been added to the MA APCD.
-All submitters participating in the Massachusetts Risk Adjustment program are required to submit a Benefit Plan Control Total File for their Risk Adjustment Covered Plans (RACPs).
+In connection with the Risk Adjustment program, a Benefit Plan Control Total File (BP) has been added to the MA APCD.
+All submitters participating in the Risk Adjustment program are required to submit a Benefit Plan Control Total File for their Risk Adjustment Covered Plans (RACPs).
 The Benefit Plan Control Total File requires data for all RACPs offered in Massachusetts.
 Submitters are not required to submit Benefit Plan Control Total File data for their Non-RACP plans.

-Failures to correctly identify benefit plans subject to risk adjustment and errors in file submissions will impact the integrity of the Commonwealth’s risk adjustment program.
-It not only affects the data submitter’s own risk adjustment funds transfer, premium development, and medical loss ratio calculations, etc., it also affects all other carriers with RACP plans.

 The Benefit Plan Control Total file (BP) shall be submitted monthly to capture the attributes necessary for linking to the monthly Eligibility and Claims Files.
 It should contain records for each RACP offered by the Issuer.

 The BP Detail Records are defined as one record per RACP Benefit Plan, per Month, for each Claim Type (Medical and Pharmacy).
 The MA APCD elements that have been added for this file are detailed below in File Guidelines and Layout.